Survey Error and Response Bias Problems

 - Survey error affects the validity of the results, meaning the survey does not provide a proper descriptive measure of what it was designed to measure.
-Survey error can also affects the generalizability of the results.
+Survey error can also affect the generalizability of the results.

 - Response bias adversely affects the accuracy (truthfulness) and reliability (consistency) of the results obtained.
 Bias influences the ability, or willingness, of participants to answer questions precisely or truthfully.

 - Never underestimate the propensity of individuals to misunderstand what is being asked or otherwise provide information that is inaccurate to some degree.
-Its not a matter of you understanding the questions, but rather the respondent understanding.
+It's not a matter of you understanding the questions, but rather the respondent understanding.

 - Explain how sampling and response rate affect generalizability.